jimfinnis/jcf12/content/teaching/CS123/examples/2/index.md

         Logger logger = new ConsoleLogger();
 ```
 We're creating a ConsoleLogger and assigning it to a variable of type Logger.
-This is absolutely fine, because ConsoleLogger is a subclass of Logger.
+This is absolutely fine, because a ConsoleLogger is a kind of Logger (that's what subclasses are).
 We're
 just saying that *logger* is a Logger of some kind, and we don't care what.

 Now, when SomeClass calls its logging code, the actual Logger that will be